 Bike & Tyre Preparation

-If you've not been here and you're wondering what the terrain is like, think Stromlo, Eagle Park or the You Yangs on a warm afternoon.
+If you have never made the pilgrimage to Alice, and you're wondering what the terrain is like, think Stromlo, Eagle Park or the You Yangs on a warm afternoon.
 It's a bit gravelly and loose in parts.
 If you're thinking Forrest, Awaba or Margaret River, then you might want to re-calibrate a bit and adjust your set up.